jwk6/PS-Export-DACPACs/README.md

 # ExportDACPAC
-PowerShell scripts and module to extract DACPACs from SQL Server
+PowerShell moduke and scripts to extract DACPACs from SQL Server in a SQL Database Project